HasnainRaz/Fast-AgingGAN/README.md

 This repository holds code for a face aging deep learning.
 It is based on the CycleGAN, where we translate young faces to old and vice versa.

 # Samples
+Top row is input image, bottom row is aged output from the GAN.
 ![Sample](https://user-images.githubusercontent.com/4294680/85948737-c31aed00-b952-11ea-9269-eeca04ddf073.png)
 ![Another-Sample](https://user-images.githubusercontent.com/4294680/85948739-c4e4b080-b952-11ea-8545-639732cfd284.png)